Blendify/blender-manual/blender_docs/manual/troubleshooting/crash.rst

 - Reduce undo steps
   :menuselection:`Preferences --> System --> Memory & Limits --> Undo Steps`.
-- Using multisample, anti-aliasing also increases the memory usage and makes the display slower.
+- Using multi-sample, anti-aliasing also increases the memory usage and makes the display slower.
 - On Linux, the Window Manager (KDE, Gnome, Unity) may be using hardware accelerated effects (e.g. window shadows and transparency) that are using up the memory that Blender needs.
   Try disabling the desktop effects or switch to a lightweight Window Manager.